CleanroomMC/cleanroom-website/docs/groovy-script/mods/roots/flower_generation.md

     flower(IBlockState)
     ```

+- `List<Ingredient>`.
+Sets the list of allowed blocks beneath the flower, where an empty list allows any block, in the form of an IIngredient that is converted into a IBlockState.

+    ```groovy:no-line-numbers
+    allowedSoils(IIngredient)
+    allowedSoils(IIngredient...)
+    allowedSoils(Collection<IIngredient>)
+    ```

 - First validates the builder, returning `null` and outputting errors to the log file if the validation failed, then registers the builder and returns the registered object. (returns `null` or `epicsquid.roots.recipe.FlowerRecipe`).

     ```groovy:no-line-numbers